MEET OUR FACULTY & STAFF

 In 2006, Skepple-Mayfield retired from Garth Fagan Dance to pursue a career in dance education.
 After relocating to Augusta Georgia, Sharon Skepple Mayfield worked as a freelance dance instructor for local dance studio such as Augusta Ballet and Dance Augusta, Augusta Mini Theatre and The Jessye Norman School of the Arts-after school program, and Cutno Dance, teaching modern dance technique for all levels and ages.
 She became a faculty member for the Richmond County Board of Education’s Arts Infusion Program at Windsor Spring Elementary School where she taught K-5 students basic dance technique.
 On Nov 01, 2008 Mayfield became a faculty member at John S. Davidson Fine Arts Magnet School teaching beginner, intermediate, and advance modern dance.
 She is the producer for John S. Davidson’s annual Black History Show.
 She presently teaches Dance at the Augusta Ballet school/Dance Augusta, and Mayfield’s Modern Dance Summer Program@Augusta Ballet. email@example.com

 Buffy Duncan is a community and church volunteer, local drama troupe director, and House Manager at the Imperial Theatre with a passion for community development, musical theatre, and spaghetti.
 Most importantly, she is a proud and committed JNSA parent.
 As an active member of the Unitarian Universalist Church of Augusta, Buffy assists in planning and organizing activities and worship services for young adults, facilitates theological discussions, and fosters a commitment to social justice and personal growth.
-In addition to her church leadership, Buffy supports the local arts through her role as a house manager where she ensures a pleasant experience for patrons.
-Currently, she is working towards a degree in arts management in hopes of being the greatest JNSA program and volunteer coordinator that ever lived!
+In addition to her church leadership, Buffy supports the local arts through her role as a house manager where she ensures a pleasant experience for patrons visiting the theatre.
+Currently, she is working towards a degree in Sociology in hopes of being the greatest JNSA program and volunteer coordinator that ever lived!